 Under international standards on the independence of lawyers, States must guarantee that lawyers can discharge their professional duties and functions, that their role is safeguarded and their rights are protected.
 The UN Basic Principles on the role of lawyers require governments to ensure that lawyers: "(a) are able to perform all of their professional functions without intimidation, hindrance, harassment or improper interference; (b) are able to travel and to consult with their clients freely both within their own country and abroad; and (c) shall not suffer, or be threatened with, prosecution or administrative, economic or other sanctions for any action taken in accordance with recognized professional duties, standards and ethics".
 These protection measures are crucial to providing effective legal assistance to the clients.
-158

 The State has a duty to ensure that lawyers are not identified with their clients or their clients' causes as a result of discharging their professional functions.
-Recommendation R (2000) 21 of the Council of Europe Committee of Ministers identifies the obligations of states to take all necessary measures ". . . to respect, protect and promote the freedom of exercise of profession of lawyer without discrimination and without improper interference from the authorities or the public, in particular in the light of the relevant provisions of the European Convention on Human Rights."
+Recommendation R(2000) 21 of the Council of Europe Committee of Ministers identifies the obligations of states to take all necessary measures "(...) to respect, protect and promote the freedom of exercise of profession of lawyer without discrimination and without improper interference from the authorities or the public, in particular in the light of the relevant provisions of the European Convention on Human Rights.

 As discussed further below, obligations to protect against harassment of lawyers also arise under international human rights law, in regard to the human rights of the people the lawyers represent, as well as the human rights of the lawyers themselves.
-Harassment of lawyers may lead to violations of the rights of their clients including, among others, the rights to fair trial (ECHR, article 6; ICCPR, article 14), the right to liberty (ECHR, article 5; ICCPR, article 9), or freedom from torture or other ill-treatment (ECHR, article 3; ICCPR, article 7).
-Disciplinary processes must comply with the rights of the lawyer concerned to a fair hearing and must not lead to sanctions in violation of the lawyer's human rights, including for example their rights to freedom of expression (ECHR, article 10; ICCPR, article 19), freedom of association (ECHR, article 11; ICCPR, article 22) and respect for private life (ECHR, article 8; ICCPR, article 17) as well as rights under the Declaration on the Right and Responsibility of Individuals, Groups and Organs of Society to Promote and Protect Universally Recognized Human Rights and Fundamental Freedoms, which is applicable to lawyers when they defend human rights.
+Harassment of lawyers may lead to violations of the rights of their clients including, among others, the rights to fair trial (Article 6 ECHR, Article 14 ICCPR), the right to liberty (Article 5 ECHR, Article 9 ICCPR), or freedom from torture or other ill-treatment (Article 3 ECHR, Article 7 ICCPR).
+Disciplinary processes must comply with the rights of the lawyer concerned to a fair hearing (see further below) and must not lead to sanctions in violation of the lawyer's human rights, including for example their rights to freedom of expression (Article 10 ECHR, Article 19 ICCPR), freedom of association (Article 11 ECHR, Article 22 ICCPR) and respect for private life (Article 8 ECHR, Article 17 ICCPR) as well as rights under the Declaration on the Right and Responsibility of Individuals, Groups and Organs of Society to Promote and Protect Universally Recognized Human Rights and Fundamental Freedoms, which is applicable to lawyers when they defend human rights.

 In Azerbaijan, lawyers face harassment through a number of means, including criminal prosecutions, disciplinary action, and other administrative measures.
 Disbarments of lawyers who work to protect human rights, along with criminal prosecutions, searches and measures such as freezing of assets of such lawyers, are part of a wider picture of harassment of human rights defenders, including not only lawyers, but also journalists, NGO workers and others.
-Nevertheless, for lawyers who are members of the Bar Association, disciplinary proceedings have been one of the main means of harassment used against lawyers who defend human rights.
+Nevertheless, for lawyers who are members of the bar association, disciplinary proceedings have been one of the main means of harassment used against lawyers who defend human rights